-Modernise current Balsall Common village hall Outside Facilities Use Heart of England as a hub for the village 4.
-Public space on new housing allocations We presume using Heart of England as a hub means create shared Heart of England School and community facilities 4.1 Play areas for children Play areas for children in the south of Balsall Common Fishing lake for children to replace existing ponds (on Barrett's Farm) and/or use flood plain area 4.2 Communal site for village events 4.3 Wild areas of public space and natural green space for Ecological reasons Children to have dens/camps Picnic areas Ponds for children to fish 4.4 Investigate facility needs for teenagers 4.5 Dog walking Replace footpaths to be lost through SMBC local plan housing allocations that are currently used for dog walking Off lead dog walking 2 to 4 miles in length 4.6 Provide a network of cycle tracks within the new developments These suggestions fit within the Vision of Berkswell Parish being a pleasant and safe place to live and bring up families.
+Modernise current Balsall Common village hall Outside Facilities Use Heart of England as a hub for the village Public space on new housing We presume using Heart of England as a hub means create shared Heart of England School and community facilities allocations 4.1 Play areas for children Play areas for children in the south of Balsall Common Fishing lake for children to replace existing ponds (on Barrett's Farm) and/or use flood plain area 4.2 Communal site for village events 4.3 Wild areas of public space and natural green space for Ecological reasons Children to have dens/camps Picnic areas Ponds for children to fish 4.4 Investigate facility needs for teenagers A.5 Dog walking Replace footpaths to be lost through SMBC local plan housing allocations that are currently used for dog walking Off lead dog walking 2 to 4 miles in length 4.6 Provide a network of cycle tracks within the new developments These suggestions fit within the Vision of Berkswell Parish being a pleasant and safe place to live and bring up families.
 In particular they point to an environment which enables children/young people to develop by providing relatively safe but stimulating/challenging outside environments for play.
 The suggestions also fit with the strong wish expressed by residents to protect the landscape character and the community benefits it provides.
 5. Enhancing the rural areas 5.1 Traffic calming in Berkswell village There is a parish council project that is developing proposals on this issue which SMBC Highways Department has requested be included within the NDP.
-It would be hard to justify CIL arising from Balsall Common housing development, contributing to this project except for Common housing development,
+It would be hard to justify CIL arising from Balsall Common housing development, contributing to this project except for specific provisions for Balsall Common residents in terms of parking for the school/church.
+If private/HS2/other funding